mezzio/mezzio-session/docs/book/middleware.md

 ## Configuration

-This package provides a factory for `Zend\Expressive\Session\SessionMiddleware` via `Zend\Expressive\Session\SessionMiddlewareFactory`; this factory is auto-wired if you are using Expressive and the zend-component-installer Composer plugin.
+This package provides a factory for `Mezzio\Session\SessionMiddleware` via `Mezzio\Session\SessionMiddlewareFactory`; this factory is auto-wired if you are using Mezzio and the laminas-component-installer Composer plugin.
 If not, you will need to wire these into your application.

-The factory depends on one service: `Zend\Expressive\Session\SessionPersistenceInterface`.
+The factory depends on one service: `Mezzio\Session\SessionPersistenceInterface`.
 You will need to either wire in your persistence implementation of choice, or have the package providing it do so for you.